 All power pins should be connected to their respective processor power planes, while all VSS pins should be connected to the system ground plane.
 Use of multiple power and ground planes is recommended to reduce IR drop.

 Voltage Regulator

-The processor has few internal voltage regulation (FIVR, Digital Linear voltage regulator(DLVR) to support internal power rails, for example VCC{SA} in DT segment.
+The processor has few internal voltage regulation to support internal power rails, for example VCC{SA} in Mobile and DT segments.